 The enzyme mTORC1 is responsible for the activation of cell growth as well as protein and oil production.
 At puberty, the mTORC1 pathways are activated to accomplish the growth spurt.
 However, normal mTORC1 activation does not cause acne. (as witnessed in populations who do not have a westernised diet – acne does not occur at puberty).
 It is the superimposed signalling from a Western Diet that leads to acne.

 Activation of the mTORC1 pathway by nutrients is relatively understood.
 However, emerging evidence shows the role of nutrients from the diet, the cross-talk between the gut microbiota and t mTOR pathway, and the impact on the body’s homeostasis.
 All of these lead to undesirable acne.

 mTORC1 is activated by various food signals such as sugar, insulin, insulin-like growth factor (IGF-1) and amino acids – principally leucine.
-Dairy products not only contain sugars that stimulate IGF-1 and insulin; it is also high in leucine, providing a double whammy.
+Dairy products contain sugars that stimulate IGF-1 and insulin; they are also high in leucine, providing a double whammy.

 - mTORC1 is activated by several nutrient pathways typical of the western diet, including high sugar and high glycaemic load, high meat intake, high dairy intake, (leucine)

-- The Western diet stimulates all three significant pathways important for mTORC1 activation.
+- The Western diet stimulates all three significant pathways necessary for mTORC1 activation.